caiyuxiang/caiyuxiang.github.io/_pages/about.md

 # 📚 Professional Activities
 - Reviewer for IEEE Transactions on Geoscience and Remote Sensing (TGRS).
-- Reviewer for Neural Processing Letters (NPL)、The Journal of SuperComputing (TJSC).
+- Reviewer for Neural Processing Letters (NPL), The Journal of SuperComputing (TJSC).

 # 💬 Contact
 - caiyuxiang AT zju dot edu dot cn